 Community Health Workers

 Lucas County has dozens of community health workers (CHWs) and other home visitors who are part of Toledo-Lucas County Getting to 1, the local Ohio Equity Institute team working to help women have healthy babies and reduce infant mortality.
 Getting to 1 is led by staff at the Toledo-Lucas County Health Department and Hospital Council of Northwest Ohio’s Northwest Ohio Pathways HUB.

 While a CHW at Baby University in south Toledo, Kaneesha worked through the Northwest Ohio Pathways HUB, a care coordination system that involves multiple medical and social services partners that form a community-wide network.
 The CHW who helped Kaneesha when she was pregnant with Averi also worked through the Pathways HUB.

 “I had a CHW, and she was awesome,” Kaneesha recalls.
 “She was great.
 It made me want to give back in the same way because of the services I received.”

 While Kaneesha was pregnant with Averi and a Pathways HUB client, she was working as a state tested nursing assistant.
 She told her CHW that she felt her career opportunities were limited, and she was encouraged to become a CHW.

-Now, while working as a CHW, Kaneesha is studying to get a bachelor’s degree in organizational management from Spring Arbor University.
-That may lead to a job as a CHW supervisor so she can continue to play a role in helping people.
+While working as a CHW, Kaneesha was studying to get a bachelor’s degree in organizational management from Spring Arbor University.
+Her work as a CHW set her off on a new career path.

-“I enjoy working with my clients,” Kaneesha says.
-“I enjoy making a difference with their lives.”
+“I enjoyed working with my clients,” Kaneesha says.
+“I enjoyed making a difference with their lives.”